ncats/translator-modules/README.md

 3. Workflow modules may be run individually from the command line (see below)
 4. Using the Common Workflow Language (CWL) standard
 5. Roll your own: call workflow modules from your own clients

+Note again that most of these options run the code "externally to docker" thus if they use the current code base, it will necessary to take the _identifier resolution_ and _Jaccard similarity_ microservices into account, both by setting the \*SERVER_HOST environment variables then firing them up, generally using using *docker-compose* (although in principle, with some careful systems administrative effort, the services could be run in a non-docker configuration).

 [Back to top](#ncats-translator-modules)